msoe-sisyphus-sd/msoe-sis-wiki/Retros/Sprint-5.md

 * Create weekly report documents before meetings to speed meetings up (person managing team bonding will also create these)
 * Because we're approaching a more consistent in implementation we should start more testing efforts.
 * Exposing members to all areas of the project.
+* Closing old issues in GitLab that are no longer relevant. (@enters is take the lead on this)

 ## What to Stop Doing
 * Forgetting to put carryover PBIs in the sprint plan